Hi Dr Justin,

 Nevertheless, simple and regular conversations about boundaries, respect, consent, and the ideas in this article will be helpful to minimise the likelihood that he’ll cross those lines again.

-For more helpful information, take a look at the books by Jayneen Sanders in our Happy Families Shop.
+For more helpful information, we recommend the following books by Jayneen Sanders: